 - The student may file an appeal on procedural grounds following receipt of the final decision on the appeal of the grade.
 A procedural appeal should be filed with the ADESSA within two (2) business days of the student receiving the Associate Dean/Department Chair's decision on the grade appeal.
-Students are to file Request Form (Attachment B) available online (http://nursing.ttuhsc.edu/forms/). - Upon review of all materials and meeting with the student, Associate Dean/Department Chair and faculty, the ADESSA shall render a decision on the procedural appeal with three (3) business day from receipt of the Procedural Appeal. - The decision of the ADESSA will be sent to the student via certified mail and/or electronic correspondence to the student's TTUHSC e-mail address.
+Students are to file the Final Grade Appeal Electronic Form Procedural Appeal (Attachment B) available online (http://nursing.ttuhsc.edu/forms/). - Upon review of all materials and meeting with the student, Associate Dean/Department Chair and faculty, the ADESSA shall render a decision on the procedural appeal with three (3) business day from receipt of the Procedural Appeal. - The decision of the ADESSA will be sent to the student via certified mail and/or electronic correspondence to the student's TTUHSC email address.
 The decision of the ADESSA is final. - All records will be retained in the office of the ADESSA for three (3) years.